hep-gc/docker/external_cloud/separated_containers/single_host/README.md

 To successfully launch VMs on external clusters from your machine, the following pre-requisites are needed:

+* Root access on your machine (or sudo access, in which case all docker commands should be preceded by sudo)
 * A running [docker installation](https://runnable.com/docker/install-docker-on-linux)
 * A [docker compose](https://docs.docker.com/v17.09/compose/install/) installation